 - Acute Medicine;

 - Neonatal Intensive Care and Special Care Baby Unit;

 - Paediatric inpatients and Paediatric inpatient surgery;

 - Emergency endoscopy.

-For a minor injury, our Minor Injury Units are now ready to welcome you at Nevill Hall Hospital (24/7), the Royal Gwent Hospital (24/7), Ysbyty Ystrad Fawr (24/7) and Ysbyty Aneurin Bevan (Monday to Friday 9am-7pm).
+For a minor injury, our Minor Injury Units are ready to welcome you at Nevill Hall Hospital (24/7), the Royal Gwent Hospital (24/7), Ysbyty Ystrad Fawr (24/7) and Ysbyty Aneurin Bevan (Monday to Friday 9am-7pm).
 Adults and children over one year old with a wide range of injuries can be treated at our Minor Injury Units.
-These units are run by an experienced team of highly skilled, specially trained Emergency Nurse Practitionners, Triage Nurses and Healthcare Support Workers.
+These units are run by an experienced team of highly skilled, specially trained Emergency Nurse Practitioners, Triage Nurses and Healthcare Support Workers.
 You can visit one of our units for:

 - Limb injuries which includes broken bones, fractures and dislocations to fingers and toes;